robconery/blog/_posts/2012-08-24-screencasting-like-a-pro-the-script.md

 As you're writing out your script, remember it's a dialog.
 Hear your words in the viewer's mind and try to answer questions they'll have:

-> BackboneJS is just one of many Javascript app-building frameworks.
+> BackboneJS is just one of many JavaScript app-building frameworks.
 Many love it because it's small, but some feel that it doesn't do enough for the developer so other frameworks - like EmberJS and Angular - popped up later on.

 Along these lines it really helps to know your audience.
 At Tekpub we have a large Microsoft customer base - so I might throw in something like this as well: